Overhead: Preventing Power Line

 As the seasons change and chore lists begin to include tasks such as cleaning gutters, planting or trimming trees and stringing up Christmas lights, it’s important to be mindful of the power lines surrounding your home.
 It is very easy for a ladder or a gutter to come into contact with a power line.
 The injuries you can sustain from electrical accidents can be devastating – or even fatal – but they can be avoided.

-According to Kansas City Power & Light, “The primary distribution lines that bring power to your neighborhood carry between 7,200 and 7,620 volts of power and drop down to 277 or 120 volts in the line from the transformer to your house.”
-Too often, homeowners and even those who work in the construction, electricity or utilities business forget that power lines aren’t insulated and can be very dangerous.
+According to Kansas City Power & Light, “The primary distribution lines that bring power to your neighborhood carry between 7,200 and 7,620 volts of power and drop down to 277 or 120 volts in the power line from the transformer to your house.”
+Too often, homeowners and even those who work in the construction, electricity or utility business forget that power lines aren’t insulated and can be very dangerous.

 For this reason, Missouri’s legislature passed the Missouri Overhead Power Line Safety Act, which makes it illegal for an unauthorized person or entity to work or bring equipment within 10 feet of a high voltage overhead line that has not been covered or de-energized.
 The act also requires that anyone who performs or contracts to perform work within 10 feet of power lines notify and, if necessary, make arrangements with their electrical utilities company to either turn off the power to the house or take other precautions to guard against someone coming into contact with a live power line.